eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

 -------

 A runner is an executable that you want to execute multiple times with different parameters.
-Often a runner will load a file, e.g. a .dll file that it will then execute, but it can just as well only receive command line arguments that modify its behaviour.
+Often a runner will load a file, e.g. a .dll file that it will then execute, but it can just as well only receive command line arguments that modify its behavior.

 To manage the runners, you can click :guilabel:`View / Runners` or click the |ecalicons_EYE| icon.